Sharknado: Reception

+Critical response

-Rotten Tomatoes gives the film an approval rating of 74% based on 19 reviews; the average rating is 6.12/10.
+Rotten Tomatoes gives the film an approval rating of 77% based on 22 reviews; the average rating is 6.40/10.
 The site's consensus states: "Proudly, shamelessly, and gloriously brainless, Sharknado redefines 'so bad it's good' for a new generation."

 Reviewer Mary McNamara, writing for the Los Angeles Times, mentioned that the plot holes are "the whole point of movies like this: fabulous in-home commentary.
 Often accompanied by the consumption of many alcoholic beverages."
 David Hinckley of the New York Daily News said "Sharknado is an hour and a half of your life that you'll never get back.
 And you won't want to."
 Kim Newman of Empire called the film "cynical rubbish, with an attention-getting title and just enough footage of terrible CG sharks in a terrible CG tornado chomping on people to fill out a trailer suitable for attracting YouTube hits."

 Sharknado has become a cult film.
 The film was used for a RiffTrax Live event in July 2014, where former Mystery Science Theater 3000 cast members mocked the film for a live audience and broadcast to other theaters through NCM Fathom; the idea for using the film for this was prompted by the Sharknado producers discussing the film with Fathom at the same time.
 After the event, Ferrante said that "Being skewered by the MST3K guys was an honor."
 In 2016, Homes.com added a page to their disaster prep guides on How to Prepare Your Home For a Sharknado.

-Sequels
+Sequels and re-release

-The success of Sharknado spawned a series of sequels, with the sixth and final entry in the series being released on August 19, 2018.
+The success of Sharknado spawned a series of sequels and a prequel, with the seventh and most recent entry set to release in Summer 2026.

+In 2023, Sharknado was re-released with new special effects and deleted scenes for the film's tenth anniversary.